supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

 - The **Medical Info** tab is for information regarding the Patient's diagnosis and treatment.
 This tab is didvided into 2 subgrids:
-    - *Conditions* - The left sub grid displays the conditions diagnosised to the Patient.
+    - *Conditions* - The left subgrid displays the conditions diagnosised to the Patient.
 The conditions added here are included on the claims created for this patient.
 [Read more about conditions](Conditions.md).
         - Current Conditions - This view only displays the current conditions of a patient.
 Once the Historical As Of date is populated, the condition is no longer current.
         - All Conditions - This views displays all the conditions except where the Verification Status is entered in error.
-    - *Episode of Care* - The right sub grid displays the episodes of care.
+    - *Episode of Care* - The right subgrid displays the episodes of care.
 A Patient with an Active Episode of Care cannot be deactivated.
 [Read more about Episodes of Care](EpisodeOfCare.md).

 - The **Coverage & Auth** tab is for information regarding the Patient's insurance coverage and authorizations.
 This tab is divided into 2 sub grids:
     - *Coverages* - The top sugrid displays the coverage records from the insurance company.
 Coverage records are necessary in order to schedule Encounters.
 [Read more about Coverages](Coverages.md).
-    - *Authorizations* - The bottom sub grid displays the authorizations receieved from insurance.
+    - *Authorizations* - The bottom subgrid displays the authorizations receieved from insurance.
 The authorization includes the coverage record as well as other information needed before scheduling an Encounter.
 [Read more about Authorizations](Authorization.md).
 - The **Care Team** tab is for tracking the practitioners who are servicing the Patient.
 This tab is divided into 2 sub grids:
-    - *Care Team Participants* - The left sub grid displays Care team Participants.
+    - *Care Team Participants* - The left subgrid displays Care team Participants.
 Care Team Participants track Practitioners who are servicing/have serviced this Patient.
 [Read more about Care Team Participants](CareTeamParticipants.md).
-    - *Care Team Assignments* - The right sub grid displays the Care Team Assignments.
+    - *Care Team Assignments* - The right subgrid displays the Care Team Assignments.
 Care Team Assignments track Practitioners who are assigned a utilization of hours for a certain authorization service with the Patient.
 [Read more about Care Team Assignments](../Scheduling/CareTeamAssignments).

 - The **Encounters** tab lists the scheduled encounters for the Patient.
 This tab is divided into 2 sub grids: [Read more about Encounters](../Scheduling/SingleEncounters).
-    - *Recurring Encounters* - The top sub grid displays encounters that are recurring for a period of time.
+    - *Recurring Encounters* - The top subgrid displays encounters that are recurring for a period of time.
         - All Recurring Encounters - This view displays Recurring Encounters.
 An Encounter is 'recurring' if the Schedule Type is 'Recurring Encounter'.
         - Current Recurring Encounters - This view displays Recurring Encounters with related Encounter Occurences with the Status of Active.
     - *Single Encounters* - This displays individual encounters (encounter occurrences).
 There are 2 views which display the following columns: Practitioners, Schedule Type, Start Date/Time, Duration, End Date/Time, Location, Service and Status Reason.